-This episode of the Traveling in Ireland Podcast is brought to you by Planning the Ireland Vacation of Your Dreams, a step-by-step guide to planning the Ireland vacation you’ve been dreaming of.
-Immediate download for only $14.99.
+This episode of the Traveling in Ireland Podcast is brought to you by Planning the Ireland Vacation of Your Dreams, a step-by-step guide to planning the Ireland vacation you've been dreaming of, available exclusively at Amazon.

 (1:30) How to Eat in Ireland with Food Allergies

 Ireland has been listing allergen information on prepackaged foods since 2005.

 In 2014 allergen information was added to restaurant menus.
 Menus are usually quite easy to read, as shown below.